Book up until 25 September to get a 20% early bird discount

-What is this course on EU Civil Service Law about?
+What is this online course about?

 Since 2012, EIPA’s European Centre for Judges and Lawyers (ECJL) in Luxembourg has held annual conferences on the theme ‘European Union Civil Service Law’.
-These events have been a great success and attracted the enthusiasm of many participants, including judges from the European Union Civil Service Tribunal (now defunct) and General Court, legal representatives of the European institutions, university professors and lawyers specialised in this field.
-In light of this, EIPA wishes to repeat the experience by organising the 9th Annual Conference.
+These events have been a great success and attracted the enthusiasm of many participants, including judges from the European Union Civil Service Tribunal (now defunct) and General Court, legal representatives of the European institutions, and university professors and lawyers specialised in this field.
+In light of this, EIPA wishes to repeat the experience by organising the 10th Annual Conference.
 This will be an occasion to explore some of the recent developments in both substantive and procedural law.

 Julian Currall, Barrister, Alber & Geiger, Brussels, former Principal Legal Adviser – Legal Service and Director of the ECS Team, European Commission, Brussels